GCC/OIT - Software Request SLA

 Timelines

 The entire software request process can take 8-10 weeks to complete.
 However, renewals that do not require CLM review can be processed much faster.
-Planning is crucial, and requests should be submitted by the posted deadlines, which are usually around the 45th day of the semester before the semester in which the software will be needed.
+Planning is crucial, and requests should be submitted by the posted deadlines, typically around the 45th day of the semester preceding the semester in which the software will be needed.

 When no request form is necessary

-If you have installed software that needs an update and the update is free, you don't need to go through the software request process.
+If you have installed software that requires an update and the update is free, you don't need to submit a software request.
 Instead, you can submit a request via our Service Desk to create a ticket for the work.
-For example, if you're updating from version 12.5 to 12.7 and this update is already included in the version we own, a service request is all you need.
+For example, if you're upgrading from version 12.5 to 12.7 and that update is already included in our version, a service request is all you need.
 The same applies to free applications unless their terms and conditions change or the product changes in a way that could affect data handling.
 Depending on the admin workload, it may take 1-2 weeks to deliver the updated application(s) to the required destination.

 If you need a known GCC-owned application, you can request it via our Service Desk.
 This will create a service record, and the application will be provisioned to an endpoint or user.
-This is often the case for licensed applications, where OIT doesn't publish the application for all users to install due to licensing restrictions.
-By generating a service request, OIT admins can make the application available in the applicable self-service center or push it directly to the computer.
+This is often the case with licensed applications, where OIT doesn't publish them for all users to install due to licensing restrictions.
+By submitting a service request, OIT admins can make the application available in the appropriate self-service center or deploy it directly to the computer.
 This type of request doesn't require development time and can typically be completed in one business day.

 Classroom/lab requests

 For labs with extensive software requirements, OIT will work with the department in a hybrid manner, utilizing both Software Request Forms and a spreadsheet.
-Anything that needs to be reviewed by CLM will require the form to be filled out, automatically creating a ticket to track the work and update the requester.
+Anything that needs to be reviewed by CLM will require the form to be completed, which automatically creates a ticket to track the work and update the requester.

-Many free applications still have terms and conditions in place.
-For example, an app may be free for an individual but not for a business or school.
-Sometimes, an app may be free for educational use by an individual but not meant for use in a lab environment.
+Many free applications still have terms and conditions.
+For example, an app may be free for individuals but not for businesses or schools.
+Sometimes, an app may be free for individual educational use but not intended for use in a lab environment.
 This is where knowing the End User License Agreement (EULA) becomes essential.
 The EULA will state the terms and conditions for using the software.
 In such cases, the Office of Information Technology (OIT) will review the request and determine the best course of action with the requester.
 Free software can also be subject to Contract Lifecycle Management (CLM) review when Confidential Information (CI), Personally Identifiable Information (PII), and/or Family Educational Rights and Privacy Act (FERPA) data is processed, accessed, or handled by a third party.

 Security

 Security will always be a top priority in OIT's software delivery to the campus.
-If a requested application is found to contain any suspicious components during the testing phase, the request will be denied, and the requester will be notified accordingly.
+If a requested application is found to contain suspicious components during testing, the request will be denied, and the requester will be notified.
 OIT will thoroughly examine software from non-standard download sites, including Github.

 OIT will ensure that any requested application complies with our mandatory endpoint protection.
 In the event of a conflict, the campus security officer will be consulted.
 If an exception can be made without compromising the endpoint's security, it will be documented and implemented.
-If an exception cannot be made, OIT will review the request and work with the requester to determine the best action.
+If an exception cannot be made, OIT will review the request and work with the requester to determine the appropriate course of action.

 Disability Resource Services

 If the DRS department determines that an application is not compliant with accessibility standards, the requester will be notified.
 This doesn't necessarily mean that the request will be denied.
 However, suppose a student requires an accommodation for the application.
-In that case, it will be the requester's responsibility to collaborate with DRS to ensure that an accommodation is made available in accordance with ADA guidelines.
+In that case, the requester will be responsible for collaborating with DRS to ensure an accommodation is provided in accordance with ADA guidelines.

 Glossary of terms